-This paper aims to map the clusters in geographies and topics in published marine pollution research in order to determine how it has changed over time and where there are still gaps.
+This paper aims to map the clusters in geographies and topics in published marine pollution research in order to determine how it has changed over time, where it is concentrated geographically and where there are still gaps.
 A first look at the literature indicates that early articles focus on oil spills and industrial pollution (Wright 1962) while much of the current research centres around debris, specifically plastics.
 Marine pollution does not respect national boundaries, yet research clusters do, and may not represent the regions most impacted by marine pollution.
-Thus, I will record where published research of marine pollution is occurring and and how the topic areas have changed over time.
+Thus, I will record where published research of marine pollution comes from and how the topic areas have changed over time.